 To ensure a smooth virtual session:

-• Use Google Chrome for the best experience and close unnecessary tabs/apps.
+- Use Google Chrome for the best experience and close unnecessary tabs and apps

 Continuing Your Therapy Journey

-If, after a few sessions, you don’t feel like the fit is right, you can switch therapists at any time through your Tava account.
-Your therapist’s priority is helping you succeed—even if that means finding a provider who better meets your needs.
+If, after a few sessions, you don’t feel like the fit is right, you can switch providers at any time through your Tava account.

 We are here to support you on your journey to becoming your best self.
 Reach out to us at client-support@tavahealth.com, or via chat at care.tavahealth.com anytime.